pgxn/rfcs/text/0003-meta-spec-v2.md

-An [archive file] of the source code for the release of single version of a [Package](#package), together with metadata defined by this spec, distributed for other DBAs, packagers, and developers to build, install, and use.
+An [archive file] of the source code for the release of single version of a [Package](#package), together with metadata defined by this spec, distributed for DBAs, packagers, and developers to build, install, and use.
 The file name of a Source Distribution consists of the Package [Name](#name), a dash, and the [SemVer](#semver) version, e.g., `pgtap-1.14.3.zip`.

 Usually referred to as a "Distribution", including in this document.
 The full term "Source Distribution" is used where necessary to distinguish from binary